Background of the undesirable developments - an overview

 [ii] In 1807 the slave trade (not yet slavery) was banned in England.

 [iii] In the Belgian Congo, the colony in the personal possession of King Leopold I; "During the rubber boom, which ... lasted around four decades from the 1880s to the 1920s, the local population was forced to collect the material for export at any price.
 The population losses due to abuse, torture, hunger and disease were so high that for every ten kilograms of rubber exported, one person had to pay with their life.
 So shockingly little was a human life worth in the Congo at the time that by the end of those four decades the population had shrunk by 70%."
 (Peter Frankopan.
-"Between Earth and Sky", page 642).
+"Between earth and sky"(Book review), page 642).

 [iv] Jean Ziegler mentions Thomas Sankara, the head of state of Burkina Faso.
 The welfare of his people was more important to him than the interests of the capitalists.
 He was murdered for this in 1987.
 (17, p.
 118 f.).
 Another example is Patrice Lumumba (1925-1961), President of the Congo, who was also murdered.